RickyCook/CV/README.rst

 Application Skills
 ------------------
-I am a competant and passionate Linux user, with my OS of choice being Arch Linux for the desktop, and Debian on servers.
+I am a competent and passionate Linux user, with my OS of choice being Arch Linux for the desktop, and Debian on servers.
 I have prior, limited experience with Fedora, and FreeBSD so feel comfortable around most flavours of `*nix` OSes that are available.